ozzie-lam/rebyte-docs/agents/design-your-agent/actions/model/language-model-completion.md

 * Caching involves storing frequently accessed data to improve response times without making repeated calls to a model.
 * If you use the cache mode, the model will cache the response and return the cached response when the same request is made again.
 This will make your agent run faster.

+### Message Format

+Rebyte uses a similar message format as OpenAI.
+The message format is a JSON object with the following fields:

+* Role: could be one from 'user', 'system', or 'assistant'.

+* Content: content of this message.

+* Name(optional): name of role.

+* Context(optional): context of this message.

+&nbsp;

 **Message Format Examples**